 Community gardens help improve residents’ health and wellbeing, as well as our city’s local biodiversity.
-Whether you are considering setting one up, or need support managing an existing one, we can offer knowledge and expertise in all stages, including planning, design and funding.
+Whether you are considering setting one up or need support managing an existing one, we can offer around 10 hours of free mentorship to outdoor community spaces in Birmingham, subject to availability.

 From design and planning, organising volunteers, manual support and help with funding applications, we offer knowledge and expertise in all stages.
 All we ask for in return is your feedback, as it helps us to fund Power to Grow into the future.
 You can find examples of our previous work below.

-If you would like to discuss how we can help, contact us with a brief description of your garden’s needs and we will be in touch as soon as we can.
+If you would like to discuss how we can help, please contact [email protected] with a brief description of your garden’s needs and we will be in touch as soon as we can.

 Crick Community Garden, Handsworth